abcxys/VidarOnlineShop/workinglog.md

 7. Add json serializers for PlankColor, PlankSize, PlankType, WoodSpecies, Grade, for Jsonifying HardwoodFloor class objects.
 8. Update HardwoodFloor class, remove FloorColorSize class and update all related repository/service/impl/controller methods and thymeleaf templates and client side javascript.
 9. Replace 'perfume' related text on server side with 'product'

+### May 15th changes:
+1. Add grade alias display to product item card.
+2. Adjust serviceImpl method to accommodate for the HardwoodFloor class refraction.
+3. Add resourceLocations on AWS EC2 instance for handler of ("/img"/**).
+4. Update product-item name and content, remove unnecessary \<span\> tags.
+5. Add condition on popular items section on home page.
+6. Update product html code with more product details and a section for product inventory/orders/containers.
+Also move javascript code to separate .js file.
+7. Add an attribute 'VIA' to PackingSlip table/object.
+8. Update REST controller and javascript code for sales orders, accommodating the update of HardwoodFloor class and SalesOrderItem class.
+9. Update javascript code for packing/{id} page, accommodate for the update of HardwoodFloor and SalesOrderItem class.
+10. Add entity/serializer/repository classes/interface for table 'shipping_methods'.
+11. Add shipping method attributes to PackingSlip and PackingSlipRequest classes.

+pid= 12695

+### May 16th changes:
+Bug fixes:
+1. time search of orders failed.
+2. default release_ok value of orders upon creation.
+3. update orders failed.